 Kristi is a writer and awkward dreamer who frequently loses herself in the mountain landscapes both within and without her imagination.
 A graduate of the Jack Kerouac School of Disembodied Poetics and a professor of English composition and literature, Kristi has immersed herself in that fantastic process by which experience becomes words, becoming knowledge—a process she strives to realize and complicate within her work.
 Her fiction and poetry have appeared in Monkey Puzzle, Fact-Simile, and The Battered Suitcase. in the desert is her first book.

 The Synthesis is one composed from many.
 He writes, “It’s no wonder my conviction is steeped in contradiction.
 Take two fictions, put ‘em together, and you got the prescription for something different: The Synthesis.
 Begin with this.”
 He’s the author of in here.
 His work is ongoing.

 Erin is a poet and essayist, presently living in northern Colorado.
 She has an MFA from Naropa University and her poems have been published by Fast Forward Press, Indigo Ink, Wolverine Farm, Colorado Life Magazine, and Buddhist Poetry Review.
-She’s the author of memory holes and has a chapbook coming out in early 2014 from Dancing Girl Press.
-She keeps a literary sort of blog at: emvlovely.wordpress.com.
+She’s the author of memory holes and keeps a literary sort of blog at: emvlovely.wordpress.com.